Erika Wilsen is an experienced professional horn performer and instructor based in the San Francisco Bay Area, California.

 • St. Peter's Chamber Orchestra, Principal

 • Opera performances including West Bay Opera, San Francisco Lyric Opera, Opera San Jose

 • Musicals with Broadway by the Bay, Mountain Play

-• In concert with Barry Manilow, Josh Groban in San Jose & in Sacramento
+• In concert with Barry Manilow, Josh Groban in San Jose & Sacramento

-• Orchestral work with symphonies, including Berkeley, Fremont, Oakland, Santa Cruz, Vallejo, and California Symphony, as well as La Jolla Symphony & Chorus and Pacific Symphony in LA
+• Orchestral work with symphonies, including Berkeley, Fremont, Oakland, Santa Cruz, Vallejo, California Symphony, La Jolla Symphony & Chorus, and Pacific Symphony

 Education & Awards

 • Doctor of Musical Arts, Horn Performance, UCLA